LukeShortCloud/swgemu-server-packages/rpm/SOURCES/readme.md

 ```
 # systemctl start swgemu-server
 ```

+OR

 ```
-# cd /opt/swgemu-server/MMOCoreORB/bin/
+# cd /opt/swgemu-server/bin/
 # core3
 ```

 # TRE Files

 TRE files contain all of the models and client-side data for rendering.
 These are not provided by the RPM.
 SWGEmu uses unmodified TRE files from the Pre-Combat Update (PCU) era.
 They can be found in the original installation directory of the Star Wars Galaxies game: `C:\Program Files (x86)\StarWarsGalaxies\`.
-The TRE files to load can be modified in the  `/opt/swgemu-server/MMOCoreORB/bin/conf/config.lua` file.
+The TRE files to load can be modified in the  `/opt/swgemu-server/bin/conf/config.lua` file.

 * TrePath = The full path to the directory that contains the TRE files and the `live.cfg` configuration file.
 By default, SWGEmu will look for TRE files in the `/home/swgemu/Desktop/SWGEmu/` directory.
 * TreFiles = All of the TRE files to load for the server.
 Custom TRE files can also be added here.